Conversations with Dr Dalit and Dr Marlene

 composite_veneers_lawrence_fung.jpg

 Special thanks to Dr. Rana Shahi for performing the gorgeous esthetic crown lengthening gum surgery before we had restored the teeth with composites provided by Ivoclar Vivadent USA.
+This case shows what we can do for minimal invasive cosmetic dental options for the surrounding Culver City, Playa Vista, Marina Del Rey and Venice beach areas.

 Charcoal Toothpaste?